 - Tower fans stand on the floor and tend to be larger than tabletop fans, although they are lightweight enough to allow portability from room to room.
 Featuring a slender, cylindrical profile, they don’t take up much floor space in the bedroom.

 - Pedestal fans also stand on the floor, but their shape resembles a circular fan unit atop a vertical pole.
 With their large size and oscillating capabilities, pedestal fans provide whole-room cooling.
+However, the caged design of these fans offers little aid when cleaning dust or debris from the blades.

 - Clip-on fans offer focused, directional airflow for individual comfort when clipped to headboards, tables, desks, or shelves.